QuSpin/QuSpin/sphinx/source/New_Features.rst

 * support for python 3.7.
 * matplotlib is no longer a required package to install quspin.
 It is still required to run the examples, though.
 * parallelization: New parallel features added or improved + OpenMP support for osx.
-Requires a different build of QuSpin (see Installation).
+Requires a different build of QuSpin (see also :ref:`parallelization-label`).
 * new OpenMP features in operators module (see section on parallel computing support).
 * improved OpenMP features in the `*_general_basis` classes.
 * new example scripts: (i) use of some new `*_basis_general` methods, (ii) use of OpenMP and QuSpin's parallel features.